What is irritable bowel syndrome (IBS)?

 - Eat smaller meals more often.

-- Record the foods you eat so you can figure out which foods trigger IBS flare-ups.
+- Note the foods you consume so you can figure out which foods trigger IBS flare-ups.
 Typical triggers are red peppers, green onions, red wine, wheat and cow’s milk.

-- Your doctor might prescribe antidepressant medications if you have depression and anxiety along with considerable abdominal pain.
+- Your doctor may prescribe antidepressant medications if you have depression and anxiety together with significant abdominal pain.

 - Probiotics may be an option for you.
 These “good bacteria” can help improve symptoms.

-Speak with your doctor if your symptoms don’t improve.
+Talk to your doctor if your symptoms do not improve.
 You may need more tests to see if an underlying condition is causing the symptoms.